-The Court should disregard this finding because it merely provides an opinion of Respondent's expert and does not state any fact.
+The Court should disregard this finding because it merely provides an opinion of

 1809.
 Based on the totality of the scientific evidence, Dr. Sahu testified that conventional plastic containing the ECM additive render the plastic "biodegradable in a landfill."
 (Sahu, Tr.
 1943-44).